awkless/ocd/docs/usage.md

 providing modularity for your dotfiles.
 Thus, it is encouraged to break up your configurations into smaller pieces, i.e., smaller self-contained repositories, and fit them together like lego.
-One major feature that enables you to do this is the dependency system for node entries in your cluster definition/configuration file.
+One major feature that enables you to do this is the dependency system for node entries in your cluster definition.

 As an example, lets assume you have configurations for both Dash and Bash shell environments in separate remote repositories.
 You also use a custom PS1 prompt